barkmannen/solana_token_creation/README.md

 2. Access the tool through your web browser at [http://localhost:3000](http://localhost:3000).

-3. Follow the on-screen instructions to customize and create your Solana tokens.
+3. Customize and create your Solana tokens with the following features:

+   ### Token Name:
+   Specify a unique name for your token.

+   ### Token Symbol:
+   Choose a symbol to represent your token.

+   ### Total Supply:
+   Define the total supply of your token.

+   ### Decimals:
+   Set the number of decimal places for your token.

+   ### Mint Tokens:
+   Mint a specific number of tokens upon creation.

 ## Contributing

-If you'd like to contribute to this project, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute, please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License